Multi-sectorial Approach for Fostering Resilience among Non-Syrian Refugee and Vulnerable Host Communities. (2022-2023)

 The pilot 6-month project, implemented between January 2020 and June 2020 is co-implemented with Gesellschaft für Internatonale Zusammenarbeit (GIZ) GmbH and funded by Bundesministerium für Internationale Zusamenarbeit und Entwicklung (BMZ)

 The project addressed the needs of refugee and vulnerable local women living in semi-urban and peripheral areas, in particular Şanlıurfa, Mardin and Çorum, by strengthening their self-reliance and assisting their families with sustainable income.
 Lacking proper training limits women’s chances to enter labor market; in response the Socio-Economic empowerment project increased the professional profiles of the women by providing them with skills trainings.

-This project implemented between November 2017 and April 2019. was funded by the Government of the Grand-Duché de Luxembourg and implemented by RET in Turkey.
+This project is implemented between November 2017 and April 2019.

 Local Women’s Socio-Economic Empowerment in Mardin, Kilis and Çorum

 The project aimed to strengthen vulnerable local women’s and their family’s resilience and wellbeing through providing self-reliance training to build their employability profile and improve their income generation prospects, in tandem with raising their awareness regarding gender-based violence & sexual and reproductive health issues in Mardin, Çorum and Kilis.